 Prior to joining Fidelity, Mr. Febeo represented the nation’s largest retail banks as a Washington lobbyist with the Consumer Bankers Association.
 Mr. Febeo received his undergraduate degree with honors from Emory University in 1992 and earned his juris doctorate from the University of Connecticut School of Law in 1995.
 He is admitted to the bar in Massachusetts, Connecticut, and the District of Columbia.

-Don Kanak is the non-executive Chairman of Eastspring Investments, the Asia investment organization of Prudential plc which is one of Asia’s leading retail asset managers with over US$140 billion in assets under management (as at 30 June, 2016).
-Don is also Chairman of Prudence Foundation Ltd., the community engagement arm of Prudential in Asia, and Chairman of the EUASEAN Business Council.
-Don has been an active participant in Program on International Financial Systems through our symposia events and as a Senior Fellow for over ten years.
+Don Kanak is the Chairman of Prudential Insurance Growth Markets, covering growth markets in Asia and Africa for Prudential plc.
+Don is also Chairman of Prudence Foundation Ltd., the community engagement arm of Prudential in Asia, and Chairman of the EU-ASEAN Business Council.
+Don has been an active participant in Program on International Financial Systems through our symposia events and as a Senior Fellow for over twenty years.
 Mr. Kanak’s research as a Senior Fellow at the Harvard Law School Program on International Financial Systems has focused on climate change policy, especially solutions for reducing deforestation and degradation of natural forests (REDD) and financial frameworks for achieving climate objectives.
-He is also researching infrastructure investment with particular emphasis on emerging markets.
+He has also researched and written about capital market and development with particular emphasis on emerging markets.

-Mr. Kanak is based in Hong Kong, and he has lived and worked in Asia for over 28 years.
-From 2008 to January 2016, Mr. Kanak served as Chairman of Prudential Corporation Asia.
+Mr. Kanak is based in Hong Kong, and he has lived and worked in Asia for over 30 years.
+From 2008 to January 2016, Mr. Kanak served as Chairman of Prudential Corporation Asia and from 2012 to November 2020 as Chairman of Eastspring Investments, Prudential’s Asia focused asset management business.
 From 1992 to January 2006, he served in a number of senior positions at American International Group (AIG), ultimately as Executive Vice Chairman and Chief Operating Officer of AIG.
 In 2011-12, Mr. Kanak chaired the World Economic Forum’s Global Agenda Council on Insurance and Asset.
 He is a member of the Council on Foreign Relations.
-Don holds a J.D. with honors from Harvard Law School (1980) and an M.Litt in Management Studies from University of Oxford (U.K.) (1989), and a B.A. with highest honors in economics (1975) from the University of North Carolina-Chapel Hill.
+Don holds a J.D. with honors from Harvard Law School (1980) and an M.Litt in Management Studies from University of Oxford (U.K.) (1989), a B.A. with highest honors in economics (1975) from the University of North Carolina-Chapel Hill, and the CLU and the ChFC designations from the American College.
 He chairs the UNC Global Leadership Council.

 Thierry Porté is a Managing Director of J.C.
 Flowers & Co.
 LLC, a private equity firm focused exclusively on financial services.
 Mr. Porté has been involved in the Program on International Financial Systems symposia as a keynote speaker, moderator, panelist, and attendee since the inaugural symposium in Chatham, Massachusetts.
 In his capacity as Managing Director of J.C.
 Flowers, he currently serves as Executive Chairman of NPG Wealth Management, a Luxembourg-based insurance group, non-Executive Chairman of Equita, a Milan-based investment bank, Director of Compagnie Européenne de Prévoyance (CEP), a Nantes-based insurance brokerage firm, Board observer of Sicom, a Mumbai-based non-bank financial services company, Chairman of Eurovita, a Rome-based life insurance company and Chairman of KT Capital, a Korean non-bank lending institution.
 Mr. Porté worked previously at Shinsei Bank, Ltd., Tokyo, where he served as Vice Chairman (2003-2005) and President and CEO (2005-2008).
 From 1982 to 2003, he served in various capacities at Morgan Stanley in New York, London and Tokyo, including as President and Branch Manager of Morgan Stanley Japan (1995-2003).